theheking/babs-rna-seq-2024/practical_overview/Week2A_Exploring_Dataset.md

 ### Locating the Run Selector Table for the Brawand Dataset on the SRA

 Very often there will be a direct link (perhaps in the supplemental information) to where the SRA dataset can be found.
-If we open the paper and scroll down to section such as Accession Codes, Data Availability ect. will have a direct link of the accession code for Gene expression omnibus starting with GSE[NUMBER].
+If we open the paper and scroll down to section such as Accession Codes, Data Availability ect. will have a direct link to the accession code for Gene expression omnibus starting with GSE[NUMBER].

 My paper link is: https://www.nature.com/articles/nature10532#accession-codes